primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

-The ``UPDATE`` statement changes the contents of an existing row, using a ``WHERE`` clause to identify those rows which are the target of the update, and a ``SET`` clause which identifies those columns which should be modified, as well to what value:
+The ``UPDATE`` statement changes the contents of an existing row, using a ``WHERE`` clause to identify those rows which are the target of the update, and a ``SET`` clause which identifies those columns which should be modified and to what values:

 .. sourcecode:: sql